Ragnhild Bratberg

 Ragnhild Bratberg (born 9 June 1961) is a Norwegian orienteering competitor and a cross-country skier.
 In orienteering, she won the overall Orienteering World Cup in 1988, and represented Norway several times in the World Orienteering Championships relays, winning medals in 1985, 1987 and 1991.
 In ski orienteering she won four individual gold medals at the World Ski Orienteering Championships, and once in the relay.
 She was awarded Egebergs Ærespris in 1988.

 Personal life

-Bratberg was born in Ringsaker on 9 June 1961.
+Bratberg was born in Ringsaker Municipality on 9 June 1961.

 Orienteering career

-Bratberg is Relay World Champion in Orienteering from 1987 as a member of the Norwegian winning team, and also having silver medals from 1985 and 1991.
+Bratberg is Relay World Champion in Orienteering from 1987 as a member of the Norwegian winning team, together with Ragnhild Bente Andersen, Ellen Sofie Olsvik and Brit Volden.
+She won silver medals in the relay in the 1985 and 1991 World Orienteering Championships.
 At the 1981 World Orienteering Championships she was part of the Norwegian team that placed fourth, and placed 10th in the individual contest.

 She won the Overall Orienteering World Cup in 1984 (unofficial cup) and in 1988, and finished second in 1990.

+She won a total of 14 individual national titles in orienteering, and became Nordic champion in 1988.